 While each situation is unique and each homeowner has needs and wants that are different from the next person, there are some general benefits that can apply to everyone.

 Extra cash from this type of mortgage enhances retirement in general.
-It may be a way to obtain funds for larger expenses without paying extremely high interest.
+It may be a way to obtain funds for larger expenses or cover unexpected costs of retirement without paying extremely high interest.
 A reverse mortgage may allow the homeowner to settle tax obligations.
 Some property owners use the proceeds to help relatives with their expenses.
 Ultimately, how you use your money from a reverse mortgage loan will be up to you, but talking with a reverse mortgage loan officer can help you determine the best plan for your financial future.

 Learn More Reverse Mortgage Information

 There is a lot of reverse mortgage information out there, and we want to make sure you get it from a trustworthy source.
 Contact a specialist today at Citizens Lending Group for more reverse mortgage information or read more about reverse mortgages at the links below.

 - Reverse Mortgage Information: Learn more facts about what a reverse mortgage is, the requirements, qualifications, and benefits of a reverse mortgage, and other important basics about reverse mortgages.

 - Reverse Mortgage Planning Guides: Find tools, information, and guides to help you determine if a reverse mortgage is right for you and how you can use a reverse mortgage as a crucial tool for your retirement planning.

 - Family Resources for Reverse Mortgages: Reverse mortgage decisions should be a family process.
 Here you can find information for family members, children, and heirs of those considering reverse mortgages to help you understand the facts and implications that a reverse mortgage loan will have on your family.